amommendes/closeness/README.md

-# closeness
-Implementing a simple algorithm to measure closeness centrality
+## Closeness Centrality of a Vertex
+'''''''''''''''''''''''''''''''''''
+The aim of this code is implement a simples algorithm to extract a metric called "closeness centrality" from a social network.